 Compared to ordinary ketchup which is full of sugar, this beetroot ketchup is healthy with only a tablespoon of honey added to it.

 Beetroots are rich in antioxidants, a good source of fibre and contain potassium, magnesium, iron, vitamins A, B6 and C and folic acid.

 Onions (I use red onion in this recipe) are also rich in antioxidants.
 They are also a rich source of soluble fructan fibres, prebiotics which feed the good bacteria in your gut (see A Healthy Gut).

 Chillies contain vitamin A, E and C, dietary fibre, potassium and iron.
 Capsaicin, the active component responsible for the burning sensation in chillies, may have an anti-inflammatory effect and help stop the spread of prostate cancer cells.
 Red chillies are rich in betacarotene, a powerful antioxidant.

 2 tablespoons Extra virgin olive oil

 75 ml, 2.5fl oz, water

-Once the beetroot and chilli ketchup has cooled down, it will keep for a couple of weeks in a well-sealed container in the fridge.
+Once the beetroot and chilli ketchup has cooled down, it will keep for a week in a well-sealed container in the fridge.